Valentin Ivanov (footballer, born 1934)

 Valentin Kozmich Ivanov (Валентин Козьмич Иванов, 19 November 1934 – 8 November 2011) was a Russian footballer who played as a midfielder.
 He was the co-leading scorer at the 1962 World Cup, and the co-1960 European Nations' Cup top scorer.

 Ivanov appeared 59 times for the Soviet Union, scoring 26 goals.
 He is the Soviet national football team's third-highest goalscorer of all time, behind only Oleg Blokhin and Oleg Protasov.
 One of the finest Russian players ever, Ivanov was noted for his pace, dribbling quality and technical ability.

-Ivanov's four goals in the 1962 World Cup saw him named the tournament's top-scorer, along with five other players; he also scored two in the 1958 edition.
+Ivanov's four goals in the 1962 World Cup saw him named the tournament's top-scorer, along with five other players; he also scored one in the 1958 edition.
 He spent most of his club career with Torpedo Moscow, scoring 124 goals in 286 appearances in the Soviet Championship, the 9th all-time best record.

-Personal life
+Personal life and death

 Ivanov married Lidiya Ivanova, an Olympic champion in gymnastics in 1956 and 1960.
 Their son, also named Valentin (born 1961), is a retired international football referee.

-Death

 Ivanov died on 8 November 2011, shortly before his 77th birthday, following a long struggle with Alzheimer's disease.